 - Occasionally use a Canva Pro template to add text overlays to photos

-- Creating invoices
+- Create invoices

-Must be proficient in:
+Must be proficient in and comfortable working with:

 - Microsoft Word

 I’ll pay you via PayPal, Venmo, Zelle, CashApp or whatever.
+(But I won’t pick the “Friends and Family” option on PayPal, so please don’t ask.)
 I can tie a zippered baggie full of money to a pigeon’s foot and hope it makes it to your house or pay you in Doge – whatever you feel like is fine with me.
-Pay is daily or weekly; you tell me how much you worked and I’m like, “Okay, cool.” $15/hr to start – after a couple of months, we’ll reevaluate.
+Pay is weekly, bi-weekly, or even daily if you want; you tell me how much you worked and when to pay you, and I’m in.
+This job pays $20 per hour.